JaimeMitchell/blogAPI/README.md

 - Mongoose/MongoDB config: /config/mongoConfig.js --> Require 'mongoose' and connect to and process it using the .env file's MONGODB_URI link.
   (Make sure to list .env in the .gitignore file to hide MongoDB password!!!)
-- JWT: /middleware/authMiddleware.js --> Require 'jsonwebtoken', verify and process it using .env's SECRET_KEY.
+- JWT: /middleware/authMiddleware.js --> Require 'jsonwebtoken', verify and process it using SECRET_KEY.
-  (Make sure to list .env in the .gitignore file to hide SECRET_KEY!!!)
   This get's the token from the header in postman and matches/verifies token sent.
 Error messages send if either token was not created or is not valid (tampered with, doesn't match or expires)